CPP-Styleguide

 File Format (1)

 Files should be formatted with UTF-8 and LF, regardless of operating system.
-(This does not include binaries)
+Only exception is Powershell scripts, which should use UTF-8+BOM and CRLF.

 Pointer Management (1)